natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/class2-assignment.md

 **Important Clarification:** You only need to implement **one** meaningful downstream analysis task to be eligible for these bonus points.
 You do *not* need a separate analysis for each of your 5 regex goals.

-**Suggestion:** You might find it easier to design your 5 regex search goals so they contribute to a single, combined downstream analysis.
+**Example from Week 2 class:** You might find it easier to design your 5 regex search goals so they contribute to a single, combined downstream analysis.
 For example, like in our live coding session:
     *   Goal 1: Find mentions of "Jokowi" (with varying regex complexity).
     *   Goal 2: Find mentions of "Prabowo" (with varying regex complexity).
     *   Goal 3: Find mentions of "Anies" (with varying regex complexity).
     *   Goal 4: Find mentions of "Ganjar" (with varying regex complexity).
     *   Goal 5: Find mentions of "Gibran" (with varying regex complexity).
 *   **Downstream Analysis:** Then, use the results from all 5 goals to perform a co-occurrence analysis (which politicians are mentioned together in the same text).

 This is just one example structure; feel free to pursue other analysis types!
+(Btw don't use that because that was our example in live coding)

 **Examples (inspired by our live coding & beyond):**